maherabdelsamie/ATH-vs-QM-simulations/README.md

 2. **Phase-Entropy Coupling**: Measuring correlations between phase variance and entropy tests ATH's predicted coupling between temporal and statistical properties
 3. **Coherence Preservation**: Comparing coherence measures between ATH and standard QM implementations tests the directive faculty's ability to maintain quantum order

-This theoretical framework provides a rigorous foundation for testing ATH's predictions through quantum circuit simulations, establishing clear connections between the hypothesis's conceptual elements and their computational implementation.
+This theoretical framework provides a foundation for testing ATH's predictions through quantum circuit simulations, establishing clear connections between the hypothesis's conceptual elements and their computational implementation.

 ## 3. Methodology

-The methodology of our study centers on a rigorous comparative analysis between ATH-modified and standard quantum mechanical evolution.
+The methodology of our study centers on a comparative analysis between ATH-modified and standard quantum mechanical evolution.
 This section details our simulation architecture, measurement frameworks, and analysis protocols designed to test ATH's predictions.

 **3.1 Simulation Architecture**